simonsobs/socs/docs/agents/ifm_sbn246_flowmeter.rst

 IFM SBN246 Flowmeter Agent
 ==========================

-The SBN246 Flowmeter Agent is an OCS Agent which monitors flow in liters per minute and temperature in Celsius of the cooling loop of the DRs installed at the site.
+The IFM SBN246 Flowmeter Agent is an OCS Agent which monitors flow in liters per minute and temperature in Celsius of the cooling loop of the DRs installed at the site.
 Monitoring is performed by connecting the flowmeter device to an IO-Link master device from the same company; the querying of flowmeter data is done via HTTP requests to the IO-Link master.

 .. argparse::
     :filename: ../socs/agents/ifm_sbn246_flowmeter/agent.py